 How To Care For Cataracts?

-Cataract therapy is essentially surgical and involves removal of the opaque crystalline by replacing it with artificial crystalline lens (IOL = Intra Ocular Lens).
+Cataract therapy is essentially surgical and involves the removal of the opaque crystalline by replacing it with an artificial crystalline lens (IOL = Intra Ocular Lens).

 When Do Cataracts Start?

 It usually occurs when the visual decline interferes with the normal daily activities of the patient.
 This decision must always be taken by the eye doctor in agreement with the patient in order to obtain the maximum benefit.
 There are also pathological conditions of the eye that require urgent intervention to avoid worse complications (diabetic retinopathy, senile macular degeneration, phagogenetic uveitis, high risk of acute glaucoma).
 Today, it is no longer necessary to wait for cataracts to mature before surgery that may lead to more difficulties and complications.
 The natural course of the untreated disease leads to the development of hyper mature cataracts (or morgagnian cataracts) with a high risk of ocular inflammation (anaphylactic uveitis) and increased ocular pressure (secondary phagogenetic or phacolytic glaucoma) with irreversible damage.